dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/AlNP/README.md

 Studies performed
 =======================
 * Ground-state calculation using DFT-FE at a FE discretization commensurate with chemical accuracy(~1e-5 Ha/atom in energy, ~1e-4 Ha/Bohr in ionic forces).
-The referenace ground-state energy, ionic forces are computed using QUANTUM ESPRESSO (QE) at a high plane-wave cutoff of 50 Ha.
+The reference ground-state energy, ionic forces are computed using QUANTUM ESPRESSO (QE) at a high plane-wave cutoff of 50 Ha.

 Discussion on the input parameters and the results
 ==================================================